dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 >This is a "remake" from my previous guide and maybe I have missed something which is not properly updated.

-VMworld 2022 Europe is one month away and I am excited because that means the first event that I am going to attend this year (after not being able to attend Kubecon in Valencia...)
+VMware Explore 2022 Europe is just a few weeks away and I am extremely excited because it means the first event that I am going to attend this year! (after not being able to attend Kubecon in Valencia...).

+This event is a bit special for me because it's where I started to meet many people I know nowadays, so I am looking forward to meet most of them there!

+<iframe src="https://giphy.com/embed/4IZJ0llj5bserpgq2o" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/RTLNL-happy-excited-excitement-4IZJ0llj5bserpgq2o"></a></p>

-This is a remake of my previous guide with tips about transport, restaurants, places to go, etc. I am trying to update as much as I can but also I won't extend as much as I did in my 2019 guide.
+As mentioned before, this is a "remake" of my previous guide with tips about transport, restaurants, places to go, etc. I am trying to update as much as I can but also I won't extend as much as I did in my 2019 guide.

 ## General information

 The event will take place from the 7th (Monday) to 10th (Thursday) of November at "https://cutt.ly/4eoPvEw">Fira Gran Via in Barcelona, Spain.

-VMworld is always an amazing opportunity to learn from all the events that will happen there like the Hands-on Lab, Breakout sessions, General sessions, etc.
+VMware Explore is always an amazing opportunity to learn from all the events that will happen there like the Hands-on Lab, Breakout sessions, General sessions, etc.

 Also, it is a great way to connect with a lot of people from the community, vendors or other persons that you are interested in.

 People are really friendly so, don't be shy (you can try first on Twitter!) and try to speak to members from the vCommunity (if you you don't know what it is just search for #vCommunity on Twitter!).
 Besides, be sure to meet the vBrownbag crew (which I am part of) in the Tech talks area 🙂

-### Some notes
+## Some notes

 In Spain, tipping is entirely optional and its not very common so, it's up to you if you want to leave a tip in case the service was exceptional or you think it deserves it.